sbysiak/FIT_QC_primer/FIT_QC_primer.md

 There are two types of QC objects: MonitoringObjects (MO) and QualityObjects (QO).
 MO are ROOT objects, typically histograms or graphs.
 QO are basically numbers specifying quality of given MO (1=Good/2=Medium/3=Bad and 10=Null = the worst).
 Qos and be [aggregated](https://github.com/AliceO2Group/QualityControl/blob/master/doc/ModulesDevelopment.md#quality-aggregation).

-*As of today (21.10.2021), the policy for storage is following: everything is kept for 24h, after that only one version of each MO/QO per hour is preserved.
+*As of today (15.11.2021), the policy for storage is following: everything is kept for 24h, after that only one version of each MO/QO per RUN is preserved.
 Trending can be used to keep information about the time evolution with granularity greater than 1/h.*

 ## QcTasks:
 They take as an input all data in form of digits so are able to compute everything.
 They create and publish MOs.